15101538237ren/Epigenetics/README.md

 <sub>Figure 2. **How the histone code may rely on the DNA methylation machinery for direction**.
 Upon binding to CpG-rich regions, DNMTs may directly recruit HMTs to these domains.
 During DNA replication, UHRF1 preferentially binds hemimethylated DNA and interacts with/ recruits DNMT1 and G9A. **PCNA** may also have a role in the recruitment process.
 Methyl-CpG– binding proteins (**MBDs**) specifically interact with methylated DNA and may form complexes with HMTs such as SETDB1 to direct histone methylation to regions of DNA methylation.(Figure from Ref.[89])</sub>

-Yet an additional link between DNA methylation and the histone code exists via the methyl-CpG–binding proteins (**MBDs**), which interact specifically with methylated DNA and mediate transcriptional repression (Fig. 2).
+Yet an additional link between DNA methylation and the histone code exists via the methyl-CpG–binding proteins (**MBDs**), which interact specifically with methylated DNA and mediate transcriptional repression (Fig.2).
 During replication of DNA methylation-rich regions of the genome, **CAF1** forms a complex with **MBD1** and the histone lysine methyltransferase **SETDB1**, thereby coupling histone methylation with DNA methylation [125]. **MBD1** deletion suggest that H3K9 methylation mediated by **SETDB1** is dependent on **MBD1**, which recruits **SETDB1** to **CAF1** at active replication forks [132].

 The two global mechanisms of gene regulation, DNA methylation and histone deacetylation, are also linked via the methyl-CpG– binding protein **MeCP2**. **MeCP2** binds tightly to chromosomes in a DNA methylation–dependent manner.
 It contains a transcriptional-repression domain (TRD) that functions at a distance *in vitro* and *in vivo*, and **MeCP2** associates with a corepressor complex containing histone deacetylases [133].

 - ##### In Heterochromatin

-**H3K9me3**, **H3K27me3** and **H4K20me3** has been suggested to be a prerequisite for subsequent DNA methylation, which appears to be attributable to physical associations between the components of these histone methylation systems and one or more DNMTs (Fig. 1).
+**H3K9me3**, **H3K27me3** and **H4K20me3** has been suggested to be a prerequisite for subsequent DNA methylation, which appears to be attributable to physical associations between the components of these histone methylation systems and one or more DNMTs (Fig.1).
 In the context of H3K9 and H3K27, the relevant histone lysine methyltransferases, **SUV39H1/2** and **EZH2**, respectively, interact directly with **DNMT1, DNMT3A, and DNMT3B** [115, 116].
 Pericentromeric localization of DNMT3B depends on **SUV39H1/2**-mediated H3K9 dimethylation or trimethylation [115]. **SUV39H1/2** double-null murine embryonic stem cells display reduced DNA methylation levels at major satellite repeats but not at minor satellites or endogenous C-type retroviral elements [116].
 Endogenous DNMT1 and DNMT3A also associate with H3K9 methyltransferase SUV39H1 activity as well, mediated by the conserved PHD-like motif in the case of DNMT3A [117].

 The binding of **HP1** to constitutive heterochromatin depends on the enzymatic activity of **SUV39H1/2**, which catalyze **H3K9me3** [122], while **HP1** binding to euchromatin depends on dimethylation of H3K9 mediated by **G9A** [118].
 Methylated H3K9 serves as a binding platform for **HP1** to associate with the DNA methylation machinery.
 HP1 binds directly to the PHD-like motif of DNMT3A *in vitro* [117].
 The direct physical link identified between the DNMTs and the H3K9me-HP1 system therefore ensures that H3K9 methylation directly influences DNA methylation patterns [115, 117].